almin/almin/docs/abstract/README.md

 ```

 ## UseCase

+Almin has `UseCase` class that is similar with ActionCreator.

 For example, We want to add **action** to the `<button>Awesome button</button>` and
 We going to create **UseCase** that `dispatch` action.